How To Choose The Best New Toothbrush: 3 Things To Consider

 What’s the Size of the Toothbrush Head?

-The choice ultimately, comes down to personal preference.
+The choice ultimately comes down to personal preference.
 The good news is, if you don’t like the brush you pick, there are many options out there for you!
-Feel free to discuss options and any concerns with your dental hygienist and dentist.
+Feel free to discuss options and any concerns with your dental hygienist and dentist in Bismarck, ND.
 We love talking teeth! 🙂